jguadagno/Contacts/README.md

 # Contacts

 This repository is being used for the stream ***Coding with JoeG***.
 Follow the stream on [Twitch](https://twitch.tv/jguadagno).

-We'll follow the [outline](outline.md) for content for the stream.
-You should be able to following along with the outline as we go.
+We'll follow the development flow [outlined here](outline.md) for content for the stream.
+The stream and outline will have us build a brand new application to manage and view your contacts.
+I know, we have our phones for that, but everyone should understand the basic needs of the application.
+You should be able to following along with the stream as we go.

 ## Setup